The Delta Variant: Everything Parents Need to Know About the COVID Mutation

 What Are the Experts Saying About the Delta Variant?

 “We should think about the Delta variant as the 2020 version of COVID-19 on steroids,” Andy Slavitt, a former senior adviser to Joe Biden’s COVID Response Team, told CNN.
 “Fortunately, unlike 2020, we actually have a tool that stops the Delta variant in its tracks: It’s called vaccine.”

-Delta is present in more than 100 countries, and it is the most common variant in some parts of Asia, Africa, and Europe.
-It has also made its way to every state in the U.S., where it now causes 83 percent of all new COVID-19 cases.
+Delta has been detected in more than 130 countries around the world, according to the World Health Organization.
+It has made its way to every state in the U.S., where it now causes more than 90 percent of new COVID-19 cases.

 If parents are vaccinated, they don’t need to worry much about their own risk.
 (And if you’re a parent and you’re not vaccinated, what are you waiting for?)

 For unvaccinated kids — and there are no vaccines approved for those under age 12 — Delta is more of an issue.
 Children are more likely to be infected by Delta, but not because they’re particularly susceptible to this variant.
-It’s just because it’s more transmissible in general, and kids are making up more and more of the share of the unvaccinated population.
+It’s because Delta is more transmissible in general, and kids are making up more and more of the share of the unvaccinated population.

 “I’m not concerned about my children or other unvaccinated children who are around fully vaccinated people, but I’m very concerned about unvaccinated people being around others who are also unvaccinated — whether they’re children or adults,” Leana Wen, an emergency physician and a professor of health policy and management at the George Washington University Milken Institute School of Public Health, told CNN.
 She lets her children play with other kids without masks outdoors, but they don’t socialize indoors with unvaccinated people.

 This story is developing.
 We will update it as new information becomes available.